Highland cattle: History

-From the late nineteenth century, stock was exported to various countries of the world, among them Argentina, Australia, Canada, the Falkland Islands, the former Soviet Union and the United States.
-Later in the twentieth century there were exports to various European countries.
-In 2022 the breed was reported to DAD-IS by twenty-three countries, of which seventeen reported population data.
+From the late nineteenth century, stock was exported to various countries, among them Argentina, Australia, Canada, the Falkland Islands, the former Soviet Union, and the United States.
+Later in the twentieth century, there were exports to various European countries.
+In 2022, the breed was reported to DAD-IS by twenty-three countries, of which seventeen reported population data.
 The total population world-wide was reported at just over 40000, with the largest numbers in France and Finland.

 Australia

-Scottish immigrants brought small numbers of the cattle to Australia from the mid-nineteenth century, but by the late 1800s none remained.
+Scottish immigrants brought small numbers of cattle to Australia from the mid-nineteenth century, but by the late 1800s, none remained.
 Re-establishment of the breed began with an import of two cows and a bull from Scotland in 1954.
 The stock was later increased, mostly by breeding up using imported semen; some use was also made of embryo transfer.
 A breed society, the Australian Highland Cattle Society, was formed in 1988.

 Canada

 Highland cattle were first imported into Canada in the 1880s.
 The Hon.
-Donald A. Smith (later Lord Strathcona), and Robert Campbell imported one bull each to Manitoba.
+Donald A. Smith (later Lord Strathcona) and Robert Campbell imported one bull each to Manitoba.
 There were also Highland cattle in Nova Scotia in the 1880s.
 However, their numbers were small until the 1920s when large-scale breeding and importing began.
 In the 1950s cattle were imported from and exported to North America.
 The Canadian Highland Cattle Society was officially registered in 1964 and currently registers all purebred cattle in Canada.
 Towards the end of the 1990s, there was a large semen and embryo trade between the UK and Canada.
-However that has stopped, largely due to the BSE (mad cow disease) outbreaks in the United Kingdom.
+However, that has stopped, largely due to the BSE (mad cow disease) outbreaks in the United Kingdom.
 Today, Highland cattle are mainly found in eastern Canada.
-In 2001 the population for Canada and the United States of America combined was estimated at 10,000.
+In 2001, the population for Canada and the United States of America combined was estimated at 10,000.

 Denmark

-The Danish Highland Cattle Society was established in 1987 to promote the best practices for the breeding and care of Highland cattle and to promote the introduction of the breed into Denmark.
+The Danish Highland Cattle Society was established in 1987 to promote best practices in breeding and the care of Highland cattle and to promote the introduction of the breed into Denmark.